jerchieljusi/jerchieljusi/README.md

 * I'm currently researching more projects to include in my portfolio (currently practicing more with SQL, and R)
 * I'm currently learning the basics of Python to improve my skills as an analyst
 * I'm currently learning ways to improve my resume to become a better candidate

+You can contact me through my [LinkedIn](https://www.linkedin.com/in/jerchiel-jusi-571034b5/) for anything!